yiisoft/docs/guide/en/runtime/logging.md

 ### Message Filtering <span id="message-filtering"></span>

-For each log target, you can configure its levels and categories to specify which severity levels and categories of the messages the target should process.
+For each log target, you can configure its levels and categories to specify, which severity levels and categories of the messages the target should process.

 The target `setLevels()` method takes an array consisting of one or several of `\Psr\Log\LogLevel` constants.

-By default the target will process messages of *any* severity level.
+By default, the target will process messages of *any* severity level.

 The target `setCategories()` method takes an array consisting of message category names or patterns.
 A target will only process messages whose category can be found or match one of the patterns in this array.